dsatt22/Tip_Calculator/README.md

 # Tip_Calculator
-I will be building a tip calculator using HTML, CSS &amp; JavaScript
+I will be building a tip calculator using HTML & JavaScript